Mechanical Engineering

 MECH 422.
 Thermal/Fluids System Design.
 3 Credits.

 Design and selection of basic components of typical thermal/fluids systems such as heat exchanger, pumps, compressors, and turbines.
 System synthesis and optimization.
 Individual or group design projects.
 Three lectures.
-Spring.
-Prerequisites: MECH 302, MECH 318, MECH 325.
+Prerequisites: MECH 240, MECH 318, MECH 325.

 MECH 425.
 Analysis of Hvac Systems.
 3 Credits.